Stephan Lewandowsky: "Recursive fury"

 The Sydney Morning Herald reported that academics had described the retraction as having "a chilling effect on research".
 The University of Western Australia published the paper online after doing its own risk analysis; their lawyer, Kim Heitman, said that there was no reason to take it down.

 After media reports about this retraction, the journal's Editorial Director Costanza Zucca and Executive Editor Fred Fenter made a joint statement on the journal's blog that "Frontiers did not 'cave in to threats'; in fact, Frontiers received no threats."
 The statement said that the main reason for retraction was insufficient protection for the rights of the studied subjects.
 Ars Technica reported that this statement appeared to differ from the retraction notice, and according to one of the authors of the paper an anonymised version had been produced to meet the privacy concerns.
 Lewandowsky said that there had been a legally binding agreement on the original notice, and what he took "exception to is their latest statement, which is incompatible with the signed agreement and complete news to us".
-The paper is available at the web page of the University of Western Australia.
+The paper was available at the web page of the University of Western Australia, however it no longer is.

 The paper was later republished in the Journal of Social and Political Psychology along with additional data, under the title "Recurrent fury: Conspiratorial Discourse in the Blogosphere Triggered by Research on the Role of Conspiracist Ideation in Climate Denial".